Manuel Noriega: Early life and family

-Manuel Antonio Noriega Moreno was born in Panama City, into a relatively poor pardo, or mixed-race, family with Native Panamanian, African, and Spanish heritage.
+Manuel Antonio Noriega Moreno was born in Panama City, into a relatively poor pardo, or triracial, family with Native Panamanian, African, and Spanish heritage.
 His date of birth is generally given as February 11, 1934, but is a matter of uncertainty.
 It has been variously recorded as that date in 1934, 1936, and 1938.
 Noriega himself provided differing dates of birth.
 He was born in the neighborhood of El Terraplen de San Felipe.
 Noriega's mother, who was not married to his father, has been described as a cook and a laundress, while his father, Ricaurte Noriega, was an accountant.
-His mother, whose family name was Moreno, died of tuberculosis when he was still a child, and Noriega was brought up by a godmother in a one-room apartment in the slum area of Terraplén.
-Both his parents were dead by the time he was five years old.
+His mother, whose family name was Moreno, died of tuberculosis when he was a child, and Noriega was brought up by a godmother in a one-room apartment in the slum area of Terraplén.
+Both of his parents were dead by the time he was five years old.

 Noriega was educated first at the Escuela República de México, and later at the Instituto Nacional, a well-regarded high school in Panama City that had produced a number of nationalist political leaders.
 He was described as an "oddly serious child," a bookish student always neatly dressed by his godmother.
 During his time in the Instituto Nacional he met his older half-brother Luis Carlos Noriega Hurtado, a socialist activist and also a student at the school: Manuel had not previously met his siblings.
 Manuel began living with Luis, who introduced him to politics, including recruiting him into the Socialist Party's youth wing.
 Luis Noriega would later direct Panama's electoral tribunal.
 During his time in the socialist youth group, Noriega took part in protests and authored articles criticizing the U.S. presence in Panama.
 He is reported to have begun his association with the U.S. intelligence services at this time, providing information about the activities of his comrades.
 A $10.70 payment in 1955 was the first he received from the U.S.

 Noriega intended to become a doctor, but was unable to secure a place in the University of Panama's medical school.
 After graduating from the Instituto Nacional, Noriega won a scholarship to Chorrillos Military School in the Peruvian capital of Lima, with the help of Luis, who had by then received a position in the Panamanian embassy in Peru.
 Noriega began studying in Lima in 1958.
 While there, he made the acquaintance of Roberto Díaz Herrera, then studying at the Peruvian Police academy, who later became a close ally.

 Noriega married Felicidad Sieiro in the late 1960s, and the couple had three daughters: Lorena; Sandra; and Thays.
 Sieiro had been a school teacher, and Noriega a member of the National Guard.
 Her family, of Basque heritage, was reported to have been unhappy with the marriage.
 Noriega was repeatedly unfaithful to his wife, who at one point expressed a desire for a divorce, though she changed her mind later.